-Yes, language matters enormously.
-We shape our self-image with the terms we use in our heads – our admonishments, our self-praise, or echoed labels from troubled childhoods or the epithets we hear in disrespectful and angry circles.
+Yes, language matters.
+We shape our self-image with the terms we use in our heads – our admonishments, our self-praise, or echoed labels from troubled childhoods or the epithets we hear in disrespectful circles.
 But words are one thing, and actions speak louder than words, right?

-I won’t pretend that certain terms don’t offend me, deeply.
-There are relatively few, and among them – never – something as (seemingly) innocuous as being called Miss rather than well, whatever.
-And I certainly wasn’t bothered by being called Mademoiselle when I lived in France, or even “Young Lady” by someone 30 or 40 years my elder, here in the States.
+I won’t pretend that certain terms don’t offend me.
+There are relatively few, and among them, never something as innocuous as ‘Miss” rather than… well, whatever.
+And I certainly wasn’t bothered being called Mademoiselle when I lived in France, or even “Young Lady” by someone 30 or 40 years my elder, here in the US.